PERCEPTION: THE BUSINESS OF CREATING MEANING

 perceptual hypotheses they have) than

-inkblot test and the
+Rorschach inkblot test and the TAT (Thematic Apperception Test).

-observations (e.g., Eyewitnesses who are sure of what they saw are not much
+- Eyewitnesses who are sure of what they saw are not much

 more likely to be right than eyewitnesses who are not sure of what they

-saw).
-So, saying "I'm sure I'm right" shouldn't be a convincing argument
+and an observer's accuracy, saying "I'm sure I'm right" shouldn't be a convincing argument

 that your perception is accurate.